Mobility

 Report a wildlife vehicle collision to the police immediately

-If a wild animal does suddenly leap out in front of your car, it is better to brake hard than to try avoiding it.
-If you do hit it, you are required by law to notify the police immediately.
-The police will then call in a gamekeeper, hunter, or other specialist to look for the animal and, if necessary, put it out of its misery.
+If you do hit a wild animal, you are required by law to notify the police immediately.
+The police will then call in a gamekeeper, hunter, or other specialist to put it out of its misery if necessary.

 Delay in reporting an accident is not a trivial offense

 “Anyone who doesn’t report an accident to the police immediately or only does so at the insurance company’s request is liable to be prosecuted for animal cruelty,” says AXA-ARAG legal expert Alessandro Guarino.
-There has been a trend toward applying the law more strictly in the past few years: People used to be fined simply for violation of duty if they delayed reporting an accident, but these days they may be prosecuted for negligent or even deliberate animal cruelty.
-“If an accident involving an animal isn’t reported to the police immediately, the animal may end up suffering from its injuries for hours.
+There has been a trend toward applying the law more strictly in the past few years: While people used to be fined simply for violation of duty, these days they may be prosecuted for negligent or even deliberate animal cruelty.
+“If you don’t immediately report an accident with a wild animal, the animal may suffer needlessly for hours.
 That would be a breach of the Animal Welfare Act, potentially resulting in prosecution for animal cruelty and a criminal record.
 In other words, we are not talking about a trivial offense,” adds the legal expert.

 How to avoid wildlife vehicle collisions